mikeuf/lambdas-with-scheme/README.md

 # Lambdas With Scheme

 Scheme is a Lisp-based language that was developed at MIT.
 It's useful for "functional programming" as opposed to the more-familiar "imperative programming."

+**Note:**  An online Scheme interpreter is available here: (https://repl.it/@mikeuf/WillingScratchyDecompilers).
+Additionally, you can download Edwin, a Scheme text editor from MIT here: (https://www.gnu.org/software/mit-scheme/).

 ## About Lambdas (λ)
 A lambda (λ) is a common notation that is used to define functions, similar to the "f(x)" notation from algebra.
 It was originally popularized by Alonzo Church who used it to develop [Lambda Calculus](https://en.wikipedia.org/wiki/Lambda_calculus).